Bahrain International Circuit in profile

 The 3.9-mile circuit's stop-start nature places a premium on the brakes with four straights around the lap punctured by slow hairpins.

 Following accusations that the layout wasn't exciting enough, and in response to the grid's expansion from 18 to 24 cars, a twisty infield loop was added for 2010, when Bahrain was given the honour of hosting the season-opener for the second time in its history.

 However, not helped by a particularly processional race, the extension to the lap failed to find much support and the new look was quickly shelved.

 Before the unforgettable 2014 edition, Sakhir's best race probably came in 2006 when Fernando Alonso and Michael Schumacher waged a race-long battle for victory.

 Now established as F1's second full night race after Singapore, Bahrain served up another memorable encounter in 2015 with Rosberg the star on the show as he fought back from a terrible start to finish on the podium via a string of bold overtaking moves.
 Team-mate Hamilton won for the second straight year, but his ailing Mercedes was chased over the line by Kimi Raikkonen's Ferrari.

-The 2016 Bahrain GP takes place on April 3.
+The 2018 Bahrain GP is the second round of the season and takes place on April 8.